efemeldev/core/README.md

 - [x] Add variable input (like tfvars) and implement variable usage in code
 - [x] Use a builder pattern to add formatters, custom modules, lua functions, etc
 - [x] Implement dry run
+- [x] Concurrency controls
+- [ ] Implement statistics capture
+- [ ] File reader/writer package that can write to filesystem or keep everything in memory (for testing)
-- [ ] Implement piping output
+- [ ] Implement post processing function that can be used to modify the output before it is written to a file
-- [ ] Implement concat strings function
+- [ ] Implement concat strings function for Lua
-- [ ] Implement merge tables function
+- [ ] Implement merge tables function for Lua
 - [ ] Module loader package that either loads local files or assets
-- [ ] File reader/writer package that can write to filesystem or keep everything in memory (for testing)
 - [ ] Add better logging
 - [ ] Add tests
 - [ ] Standardise output module injection